Zpacks Duplex Review

-Tarptent – Stratospire Li – This is definitely a shelter I will check out when it is back in stock.
+Tarptent – Stratospire Li – This is a shelter I will check out when it is back in stock.
 Tarptent is frequently out of stock, so I often look for used or “blemished” Tarptent shelters.
-For not much more weight you get a shelter that is basically double-walled with a mesh inner and is supposedly great in wind.
+For not much more weight, you get a double-walled shelter with a mesh inner and supposedly great in the wind.

-Six Moon Designs – Wild Oyhee – The only two-person shelter on here that’s lighter than the Duplex is the Six Moon Design Wild Owyhee at a pound.
-Similar to the Wild Oasis, it does not have a floor and for $600 I want a floor.
-I did use a Wild Oasis on the CDT in 2009 and it held up well.
+Six Moon Designs – Wild Oyhee – The only two-person shelter lighter than the Duplex is the Six Moon Design Wild Owyhee at a pound.
+Like the Wild Oasis, it does not have a floor, and for $600, I want a $ floor.
+I used a Wild Oasis on the CDT in 2009, which held up well.

 Gossamer Gear – The DCF Two – This is the least expensive Dyneema shelter on this list.
-The shelter is roomy but the floor is 7D sil/pu nylon.
-In my experience, Dyneema is more durable than silnylon but I won’t pass judgment until I’ve had a chance to check it out.
-The walls angle sharply so I also suspect there will be condensation on my quilt’s foot box.
+The shelter is roomy, but the floor is 7D sil-nylon.
+In my experience, Dyneema is more durable than silnylon, but I won’t pass judgment until I’ve had a chance to check it out.
+The walls angle sharply, so I also suspect there will be condensation on my quilt’s foot box.

 Big Agnes – Tiger Wall 2 Carbon – This sucker is light for a free-standing tent, and reviews are trickling in slowly that it is DELICATE.
-The tent also must be made with platinum threading because I can’t imaging paying $1,000 bucks, much less for a tent that is not durable – like titanium durable!
+The tent must also be made with platinum threading because I can’t imagine paying $1,000 bucks, much less for a tent that is not durable – like titanium!

 Hyperlite – Ultamid 2 – Hyperlite makes quality products.
 The pyramid-shaped Ultamid 2 starts at $735.
 That does not include the $405 full insert for the $735 shell.
 This well-made shelter is going to run you $1,140 without tax.
-If you do decide to pay over a thousand bucks for a two-person shelter then go with Hyperlite.
+If you pay over a thousand bucks for a two-person shelter, go with Hyperlite.
 The shelter will be well-made and durable.

 Note that tent stakes are not included.